Skip to main content Skip to footer

 Professor David Cope (Foundation Fellow at Clare Hall) and Professor Pietro Liò (Professorial Fellow at Clare Hall) will act as the Academic Chair of each conference.

 We are delighted to host pilates classes at Clare Hall throughout the Lent Term.
-The classes will be held on Mondays during lunchtime.
+The classes will be held on Mondays during lunchtime and fortnightly on Friday evenings.
 Pilates is a form of low-impact exercise that aims to strengthen muscles while improving postural alignment and flexibility.

 A full list of dates and the sign up sheet can be found here.